I’ve spent the last four years testing bedding – these are the best duvet covers and bedding sets you can buy

 Make sure to check the details to find out how easy your new bedding will be to wash before you buy.
 The fortnightly change of the sheets is a task in itself, so having to wash them shouldn't be an ordeal either.

 Most duvet covers can be machine washed and tumble dried, but it's well worth checking the care instructions to make sure.
-You don't want to be swayed by a duvet covers good looks only to find out it's dry clean only when it's on the bed.
+You don't want to be swayed by a duvet cover that looks good only to find out it's dry clean only when it's on the bed.

 Price

 What's your budget?
-If you're hoping to select a bedding set for under £50, there are some great affordable options to choose from.
-There are also premium picks at premium prices, if you can and are willing to spend.
-Generally, the more expensive the bedding the longer it'll last, but that's not to say you can't find some great deals in sales.
+If you're hoping to select a bedding set for under £50, there are some great, affordable options to choose from.
+There are also premium picks at premium prices, if you're willing to spend more.

 FAQs